opentelekomcloud/python-otcextensions/doc/source/sdk/proxies/volume_backup.rst

 VolumeBackup API
 ================

-For details on how to use auto scaling, see /sdk/guides/volume_backup (NEEDS TO BE DONE)
+For details on how to use auto scaling, see /sdk/guides/volume_backup (NEEDS TO BE DONE).

 .. automodule:: otcextensions.sdk.volume_backup.v2._proxy

 The VolumeBackup Class
 ----------------------

 The VBS high-level interface is available through the ``volume_backup`` member of a :class:`~openstack.connection.Connection` object.
 The ``volume_backup`` member will only be added if the ``otcextensions.sdk.register_otc_extensions(conn)`` method is called.

 The Backup itself is an OpenStack entity and supported natively as